$ USD

 How different yoga types impact your biology and your brain

-Every type of yoga has a different "flavor" and intensity.
-Because of this, each style triggers a unique chemical reaction in the brain, from boosting "happy" chemicals like serotonin to growing important brain structures.
+Every type of yoga is different and triggers unique chemical reactions in the brain, from boosting "happy" chemicals like serotonin to growing important brain structures.

 Yoga/Wellness TypeChemical/Biological ShiftKey Area Impacted